|

 financial gain.
 Such practices are based simply on convenience.

-It is much easier to put the same two dogs together year after
+It is much easier to use a male that you own or put the same two dogs together year after

 year than seek out and pay for a stud dog that is complimentary